‘Bottoms’ Could’ve Been Even Greater But For One Glaring Hole

 If avoiding gratuity was the goal, I get it.
 We still live in a mostly puritanical society—especially where anything beyond sex between two heterosexuals is concerned—and one queer person’s idea of empowering could very well be exploitation for another.
 Take another recent film about queer love and lust that’s divided the internet: Red, White and Royal Blue.
 Its more explicit sex scenes have been equal parts praised for their authenticity and bemoaned for letting straights in on the action.
 You can’t please everyone, etc. etc. Regardless, Matthew López, its director, leaned all the way into filming intimacy between his leads, telling Collider it took “weeks and weeks of conversation and rehearsals” and tight framing on their faces for the sex scenes to look genuine.

 Sadly, Bottoms features only the deft framing.
 Josie and Isabel grow to enjoy each other’s company and PJ, well, she lusts all the more for Brittany despite the fact that Brittany has no discernible identity apart from being really hot.
 At the film’s climax, as Josie and Isabel realize their feelings for each other, they make out.
 That’s it.
-All audiences see of the two girls they’ve been rooting for—one of whom has dated solely as a straight women—is some heavy petting.
+All audiences see of the two girls they’ve been rooting for—one of whom is in a heterosexual relationship—is some heavy petting.
 The camera actually pans away from what’s clearly foreplay to an open window and then fades out.
 It’s a confounding tease given this very encounter is what the film’s been building to.

 Presumably, neither one of these characters—Josie for certain—has had sex with a girl before.
 Seligman said she wanted Bottoms to avoid being too “tame and sweet” when it came to its portrayal of queer sex, and frankly, it feels like a missed opportunity not to include some distinctly feminine fumbling, if even for laughs.
 (Meanwhile, PJ isn’t nearly as fortunate with Brittany, who turns out to be very much straight.
 In the end, she does make out with another member of the fight club, but at that point, it’s mostly a gag.)